Anytime you have a service provided in your home you want to make sure that the firm that you invite is reputable and competent.

 The pricing for the cleaning usually does not include:

 Attempts to remove permanent stains such as Kool-Aid®, wine, etc. after normal professional removal techniques have been utilized.
-This is not the same as spot removal, which should be included in the cleaning price.
+This is not the same as spot removal, which should be included in the cleaning cost.
 Please see the difference between a spot and a stain in the section titled, “What To Do If You Have A Spill On Your Carpet”.

 Burn spots, tears or rips in seams or other installation problems